bichanna/flan-book/src/functions.md

 # Functions

 ## Named Functions
-Named functions in Feo are defined using the `func` keyword.
+Named functions in Impala are defined using the `func` keyword.
 ```js
 func greet(name) {
     println("Hello, " + name + "!")
 }
 ```

-Functions in Feo are first class values and can be assigned to variables, passed to functions, or anything else you might do with any other data type.
+Functions in Impala are first class values and can be assigned to variables, passed to functions, or anything else you might do with any other data type.
 ```js
 // This function takes a function as an argument
 func twice(f, x) {